whatsthehubbub/chatengine/README.md

+# Chatengine

+Chatengine is a web application to quickly prototype and test chats with.
+You can make most conversations by editing the [JSON](http://json.org/)-like file with the conversation definition and host the resulting prototype as a standard mobile website.

+## Run

-Run with the command: ``make run`` and go to http://localhost:8000/ for a sample conversation.
+Host the files locally with the command: ``python -m SimpleHTTPServer`` and go to http://localhost:8000/ for a sample conversation.

 Built with [Zurb Foundation](http://foundation.zurb.com).

 For local development we recommend using [CodeKit](http://incident57.com/codekit/).

-# Documentation
+## Documentation

 We use a fake JSON file as our conversation.
-You can find and edit this file in: js/conversation.js
+You can find and edit this file in: ``js/conversation.js``

 The file contains a conversation object with nodes indexed by a string (in our case numbers).
 A node can contain a bunch of stuff: